database-playground/app-sf/README.md

 ## Deployment

-1. Deploy Redis, PostgreSQL, and Meilisearch on Zeabur.
+1. Deploy Redis, PostgreSQL, Meilisearch, and Umami (for statistics) on Zeabur.
 2. Deploy the application in Git mode on Zeabur.
 3. Add the following environment variables to the application:
    ```env